roberto-buratti/Tiko.Energy/README.md

 ### Code Structure

-The source code is organized in separated directories:
+The source code is organized in a few separated folders:

 - `managers`.
 It contains the managers.
 - `messages`.
 It contains the definition of generic request and generic response.